ngbgithub/The-One-True-Makefile/README.md

 have to play games with removing multiple modules at once.)

-Another helpful source of information is to look in the `Linux-build` directory (or whatever you've named it); if `foo/module.mk` is the problem area, and `build/foo/foo.lo` exists, but `Linux-stage/bin` does not contain the `foo` executable, then it apparently died before creating the `foo` executable but after successfully compiling `foo.lo`, which may be suggestive.
+Another helpful source of information is to look in the `Linux-build` directory (or whatever you've named it).
+For example, if `foo/module.mk` contains the problem area, and `build/foo/foo.lo` exists, but `Linux-stage/bin` does not contain the `foo` executable, then Make apparently died before creating the `foo` executable but after successfully compiling `foo.lo`.
+Maybe that might suggest something to you.
 (This isn't definitive-- maybe the `foo` executable also has other dependencies, and one of those is causing the problem.)

 Problems with Make can be opaque sometimes.
-At one point I had a problem with the `stamp-h.in` logic in `Makefile.in`, and it seemed like Make was dying in one of the modules, in a completely unrelated spot, since that module happened to look at `include/config.h`.
+At one point I had a problem with the `include/stamp-h.in` logic in `Makefile.in`, and it seemed like Make was dying in one of the modules, in a completely unrelated spot, since that module happened to look at `include/config.h`.